-As learners in the sector often bring with them an existing knowledge base, Further Education and Training teachers can find themselves in a class full of lively debate and discussion.
+Learners in this sector may already have a broad existing knowledge base.
+So Post-14 trainees can find themselves in a class full of lively debate and discussion.
 This can enable you to create a learning environment where learners are able to discuss their views and opinions openly and freely in an atmosphere of mutual trust and respect.
 This can be a stimulating experience for both learner and teacher and you will find from such dialogue that mutual learning occurs.

-It is important to note that this full-time programme requires a full-time commitment from you.
-You will attend university 2 days a week on a Monday and Tuesday from 9am to 4pm.
-And would normally attend your Professional Practice placement on the other three days of the week (Wednesday to Friday).
-The exact timetable will be determined by the placement setting.
-Your Professional Practice is considered to be equivalent to a job and should be viewed as such.
+It is important to note that this full-time programme requires a full-time commitment.
+You’ll attend university two days a week from 9am to 4pm.
+And would normally attend your Professional Practice placement on the other three days of the week.
+The exact timetable will be determined by your placement setting.
+And your Professional Practice is considered to be the equivalent to a job so should be viewed as such.

-- ‘How to be a Brilliant FE teacher’ You can purchase this book here.
+- ‘How to be a Brilliant FE teacher’.

 - ‘Principles and Practices of Teaching and Training’ Ann Gravells

-- ‘Teaching English and Maths in FE: What works for vocational learners’ You can purchase this book here.
+- ‘Teaching English and Maths in FE: What works for vocational learners’.

 It might also be useful to familiarise yourself with the ETF Professional Standards (2014).View the ETF Professional Standards (2014)